 Clients often ask me to design or participate in their leadership development programs.
-These programs require significant investment, so senior leaders view them as a way to groom and strengthen high-potential employees — the ones they hope will become change-makers and their eventual successors.
+These programs require significant investment and senior leaders view them as a way to groom and strengthen high-potential employees — the ones they hope will become change-makers and their eventual successors.

-Routinely, two things get in the way of effective leadership programs: the employees who are chosen to participate, and the content and structure of the program itself.
+Routinely, two things get in the way of effective leadership programs: the selection of the employees who are chosen to participate, and the content and structure of the program itself.

 The Typical Choices Aren’t Always the Right Ones

 In some cases, everyone at a given organizational level or in a particular cadre is tapped for development.
 The company may be trying to amortize program costs over a large group, hedging against dropout and failure rates, or rewarding good performance.
 That’s fine for teaching basic concepts, but it doesn’t support the specificity and nuance necessary to shape future leaders.

 Alternatively, department heads may designate their department’s candidate, without clear criteria.
 Too often they choose their top performer or a favorite subordinate who doesn’t make waves; but many top performers are really subject matter experts, not the strategists and people developers that senior leaders need to be.
 And while “favorites” may elevate their department’s status or their own, they’re highly likely to preserve the status quo rather than looking for the best ways to advance the organization.